The Best Time to Plant a Tree is Now

 It's been said the best time to plant a tree is 20 years ago.
 The second best time is today.
 What will procrastination with tree planting mean for global warming?

 Trees do more than just provide greenery and sequester carbon.
-They represent a biome and support a world of lifeforms that are intricately linked to and depend on each other for survival, including us.
+They represent a biome and support a world of lifeforms that are intricately linked to and dependant upon each other for survival, including us.
 This biodiversity is the foundation of the economy, livelihood, and life on Earth.

 Let’s dig a little deeper to understand how trees and biodiversity matter.
 What’s at stake if the biodiversity around us continues to deplete?
 Is there a connection with the current pandemic?